 If you chose to back up high-quality photos and videos to Google Photos, this is your last chance to download a copy of the originals from iCloud.
 If you want to do that, make sure you have enough storage to save them all on your computer first.

-Go to iCloud’s website and select your photos in chunks of 1,000, then click the download button.
+Go to iCloud’s website and select your photos in chunks of 1,000.
+Then, click on the download icon in the top right-hand corner.
 Depending on the size of your iCloud Photos library, this download may take a while.

-Step 6.
-Turn off iCloud Photos on your devices
+Step 6: Turn Off iCloud Photos on Your Devices (Optional)

-Don’t choose to turn off iCloud Photos from your device settings just yet.
-That removes the photos and videos from your device but doesn’t delete them from iCloud.
-So your iCloud Storage stays full.
+Don’t choose to turn off iCloud Photos from your device settings *just* yet.
+That removes the photos and videos from your device, but it doesn’t delete them from iCloud.
+So, your iCloud storage stays full.

 But before doing that, delete one photo first and make sure it doesn’t get removed from Google Photos as well.
 It shouldn’t, but it has happened in the past.